cdcabrera/curiosity-frontend/CONTRIBUTING.md

 Curiosity makes use of
 - GitHub's fork and pull workflow.
 - A linear commit process and rebasing.
-GitHub merge commits, and squashing are discouraged in favor of smaller independent commits
+GitHub merge commits and squashing are discouraged in favor of smaller independent commits

 > Working directly on the main repository is highly discouraged.
 Continuous Integration is dependent on branch structure.